 A large part of learning to be a nurse centers around effective communication.
 It is strongly encouraged that concerns are discussed directly with whomever they involve whenever possible.
-Triangulation by involving a third person should be avoided!
+Triangulation by involving a third person must be avoided!
 If you have a learning concern regarding theory content, discuss it with the faculty who taught the content.
 If you have a concern regarding general issues within the program such as due dates, schedules, etc. these can be addressed by your clinical instructor.
-If you cannot get satisfactory resolution of your concern then discuss it with the Team Lead for the course.

-If you have concerns that affect the program, concerns regarding faculty, or just want to talk, Jennifer Tavernier, Director of Nursing, maintains an open-door policy and is available via phone at 541.463.5753, email tavernierj@lanecc.edu or stop by 30/110.
-Any concerns you have regarding faculty must be brought directly to Jennifer Tavernier or Cory Miner, Dean of Health Professions.
+If you have concerns that affect the program, concerns regarding faculty, or just want to talk, Jennifer Tavernier, Director of Nursing, maintains an open-door policy and is available via phone at 541.463.5753, email TavernierJ@lanecc.edu or stop by 30/110.
+Any concerns you have regarding faculty must be brought directly to Jennifer, or Cory Miner, Dean of Health Professions.
 It is not appropriate to discuss these concerns with other faculty.

-Clinical Groups:
+Clinical Groups